-If you’re in the Northern Hemisphere, spring officially arrives with the 2022 spring equinox on Mar.
-20. The equinox is the part of the year where the amount of daylight is equal to the amount of nighttime.
+If you’re in the Northern Hemisphere, spring officially arrives with the 2023 spring equinox on Monday, March 20 at 5:24 p.m.
+ET, according to the Farmer’s Almanac.
+The equinox is the part of the year when the amount of daylight is equal to the amount of nighttime.
 Across different cultures and time periods, the spring equinox has represented new beginnings.
 More than an appropriate time to spring clean your home, Marie Kondo-style, the spring equinox also introduces the ideal occasion to revamp your lifestyle and put the plans and intentions you’ve created during the winter season into action.

 While most of the bitter winter months were spent setting intentions for the rest of the year, the spring equinox offers a time to foster new beginnings.
-Maree prompts people to ask themselves: “What are you letting go of?
+Maree previously suggested people ask themselves: “What are you letting go of?
 Where are you ready to bloom?”
 Read on to learn more about the spring equinox’s spiritual meaning and how best to use its magic.

 What Is The Spring Equinox?